Interview with Jason Balla of the band NE-HI

 by Angela Brooks

-Although Audiotree Music Festival takes place in Michigan (Kalamazoo on September 22 & 23 GET YOUR TICKETS NOW!), the Chicago music scene is always well represented.
+Although Audiotree Music Festival takes place in Kalamazoo, MI on September 22 & 23, the Chicago music scene is always well represented.
 One of our favorites, NE-HI, will bring their insane high-energy performance to the main stage on Saturday this year.
 We talked with lead singer and guitarist Jason Balla about NE-HI playing Audiotree Music Festival, the Chicago music scene, and the new material they’re working on to follow up to Offers, their fantastic 2017 album.

 (NOTE: Jason was so excited for this interview that he was a little out of breath on the phone…either that, or he just got back from rock climbing.
 You decide!)